 In planning the content of the Citizenship Programme local and national guidance was considered.
 Ofsted recommended learning outcomes were acknowledged.

-Personalised learning will be central to many of the themes which are being looked at on the Drop Down Days.
+Personalised learning will be central to many of the themes which are being looked at on the Deeper Learning Days.

 Effective learning will be dependent upon:

 - learners taking an active part in lessons